 Worshiping God is good for us.
 It directs us to the right path of living this life.
 It shows us how to live a life of happiness and blessedness.

-These are the 12 lessons we can learn from the temptation of Christ.
+These are the 12 lessons we can learn from the temptation of Jesus commentary.
 In this life, we will be tempted and tried to know whether our faith is genuine or not.
 We need to realize that we can’t defeat Satan and overcome sin without God’s help.
 More importantly, we need to stay strong, motivated, and zealous in doing the will of God in lives.